-In the US, the cellular operator AT&T no longer accepts new M2M applications on GSM/GPRS.
-AT&T will only accept applications on 3G and 4G (UMTS, HSPA, LTE).
 Some people try to differentiate between M2M and IoT.
 Call it IoT or M2M - it does not matter.
 Applications for IoT or M2M often use the same wireless technology.
 IoT is the umbrella term for a number of subsets of wireless data communications.
 M2M is one of these subsets and maybe one of the oldest.
-Another subset of IoT is called Industry 4.0 or Industrial Internet of Things (IIoT).
+Another subset of IoT is called Industry 4.0 or

+Industrial Internet of Things (IIoT).
 Just wait a while and a new buzz world will always come up.

-This IoT / M2M Cookbook describes how to develop a tracking device based on cellular and GNSS modules.
+This IoT/M2M Cookbook describes how to develop a tracking device based on cellular and Global Navigation Satellite System (GNSS) modules.
 You can create a telemetric device by ignoring the GNSS aspect.
 Typical devices without GNSS include cellular routers with Ethernet ports or a cellular to Wi-Fi bridge.
 Nevertheless, the navigation system for trucks described in this book already uses six different wireless technologies (2G, 3G, GNSS, Classic Bluetooth, Bluetooth Low Energy and NFC) with five different antennas within one enclosure.

-Cellular networks for GSM, HSPA and LTE are the popular Wireless Wide Area Networks (WWAN).
+Cellular networks for GSM, HSPA,LTE, LTE-M and NB-IoT are the popular Wireless Wide Area Networks (WWAN).
 However, in some regions we have WWAN over CDMA and WiMAX.

 Sometimes it is not easy to come up with the appropriate English word for the terms in this book.
 The common word for SMS in UK is "text message".
 In this book, we will consistently use the term "SMS".
 A prepaid SIM card in UK is called a "Pay as you go SIM card".
 I will typically use the common words specified by ETSI - I will call it a prepaid SIM card.
-If I use the term "GSM module", this will cover 3G and 4G modules as well, because the fall-back of UMTS, HSPA and LTE is still 2G (GSM/GPRS).
+If I use the term "GSM module", this will cover 3G and 4G modules as well, because the fallback of UMTS, HSPA, LTE, LTE-M and NB-IoT is still 2G (GSM/GPRS).
 GPS is fundamentally an incorrect term.
-The Global Positioning System (GPS) is just one out of several Global Navigation Satellite Systems (GNSS) that provide the functionality we refer to as "GPS".
+The Global Positioning System (GPS) is just one out of several GNSS that provide the functionality we refer to as "GPS".
 We can currently access the Russian GNSS called Glonass.
 The Chinese GNSS is called Beidou.
-At some point we will be able to access the European GNSS called Galileo.
+At some point, we will be able to access the European GNSS called Galileo, and with the coming of Brexit, there may be a UK-only system in the future.